Center for Excellence Webinar Series

 • About the webinar and presenters

 • The Center for Excellence recognizes the many efforts of programs to keep children, families and communities together.
-In this insightful session, our expert panelists will share their unique perspectives and insights on the Kin-First philosophy.
-This webinar will delve into the power of Kin-First Culture and the transformative programs that are redefining family connections.
+In this insightful session, our expert panelists will share their unique perspectives and insights on the kin-first philosophy.
+This webinar will delve into the power of Kin-first Culture and the transformative programs that are redefining family connections.
 This engaging session will shed light on how agencies can form meaningful partnerships, helping children and youth stay connected with their family, extended family, and community.

 The Center for Excellence has vetted the following model programs as experts in family finding, engagement and support.
 Each of the model programs are highlighted in the Family Finding Literature and Landscape Review which provides information on promising practices and systems change.